 - Constipation: acute constipation usually has an organic cause (eg, gastroenteritis).
 Again, it should be a diagnosis of exclusion.

-- Diverticulitis: over 90% of diverticular disease involves the sigmoid colon and therefore diverticulitis most commonly presents with LIF pain.
+- Diverticulitis: the majority of diverticular disease involves the sigmoid colon and therefore diverticulitis most commonly presents with LIF pain.

 - Volvulus: sigmoid volvulus is the most common type of colonic volvulus.
 It can lead to large bowel obstruction and can have an insidious onset in elderly patients.

 - Left inguinal/femoral hernia: an incarcerated left inguinal or femoral hernia may present as LIF pain.
 There will be tenderness and an irreducible swelling over the hernial orifice, and symptoms and signs of bowel obstruction.
 Cough impulse is lost if hernia is incarcerated.
 Requires urgent surgical referral.

 - Appendicitis: rarely, this can present as LIF pain, particularly in patients with redundant and loosely attached caecum.

 - Ectopic pregnancy in the left Fallopian tube: pain rather than vaginal bleeding is the prominent feature.
 If in doubt, admit.
 When rupture occurs bleeding is profuse and two or three litres can be lost in a short space of time with consequent hypovolaemic shock.